For First-time Visitors

 Can I take communion?
 What do I do?

 All are welcome to gather at the table.
-When it comes time for communion, people walk up row by row to the front of the church.
+When it comes time for communion, people form a circle around the altar to receive the bread and wine, or a blessing.

 The pastor will place bread in your open palm.
 You don’t need to say anything, but a lot of us reply with a quiet, heartfelt, “Amen” or “Thanks be to God”.

-In the Lutheran Church we drink real wine from a common cup (we sometimes call it “the chalice”), which is offered to you by church members assisting the clergy (we sometimes call them “chalice bearers”).
-They too say a few words, and you take a sip from the offered cup.
+In the Lutheran Church we drink real wine from a common cup (we sometimes call it “the chalice”), which is offered to you by church members assisting the pastor.
+They say a few words, and you take a sip from the offered cup.
 It’s okay to touch, hold, or steady the cup.
-Or you can take a small disposable cup of wine, which is also offered in place of the chalice.
+Or you can take a small disposable glasses of wine, (or non-alcoholic beverage) which is also offered as an alternative to the common cup.

 It’s also okay to receive only the wafer.
 If you would rather not consume the wine, you can pause at the cup to hear the words of communion, or you can just walk past the chalice bearers and return to your seat.
 If you don’t want to take communion at all but would like a blessing, go up to the front with everyone else and just cross your arms over your chest.
 You’re also perfectly welcome to remain in your seat during this part of the service.
 If you have mobility concerns and would like communion brought to you, just signal an usher and they’ll make it happen for you.